NahomTemesgen7/NahomTemesgen7/README.md

 <h3 align="center">A passionate frontend developer from Ethiopia 🇪🇹</h3>

-- 🌱 I’m currently learning **Frontend Development , Programing Languages**
+- 🌱 I’m currently learning **Backend Development , Programing Languages**

 - 👨‍💻 All of my projects are available at [GitHub](NahomTemesgen7)